Human rights in Saudi Arabia: Corporal punishment

 One of about 30 countries in the world with judicial corporal punishment, Saudi Arabia permits amputations of hands and feet for robbery, and flogging was permitted until 2020 for lesser crimes such as "sexual deviance" and drunkenness.
-The number of lashes is not clearly prescribed by law and is varied according to the discretion of judges, and ranges from dozens of lashes to several hundred, usually applied over a period of weeks or months.
+The number of lashes is not clearly prescribed by law and varies according to the discretion of judges, and ranges from dozens of lashes to several hundred, usually applied over a period of weeks or months.
 At least five defendants were sentenced to flogging of 1,000 to 2,500 lashes.
 In the 2000s, it was reported that women were sentenced to lashes for adultery; the women were actually victims of rape, but because they could not prove who the perpetrators were, they were deemed guilty of committing adultery.
 In 2004, the United Nations Committee Against Torture criticized Saudi Arabia for such amputations and floggings; the Saudi delegation decried this "interference" in its legal system and defended 1,400-year-old "legal traditions" held since the inception of Islam.
 In 2009, Mazen Abdul-Jawad was sentenced to 1,000 lashes and five years in prison for bragging on a Saudi TV show about his sexual exploits.

 In 2014, Saudi blogger Raif Badawi's sentence was increased to 1,000 lashes and ten years' imprisonment after he was accused of apostasy in 2012.
 The lashes were due to take place over 20 weeks.
 The first round (50) were administered on 9 January 2015, but the second round has been postponed due to medical problems.
 The case was internationally condemned and put a considerable amount of pressure on the Saudi legal system.

 In October 2015, UK pensioner and cancer victim Karl Andree, then 74, faced 360 lashes for home brewing alcohol.
 His family feared the punishment could kill him.
 However, he was released and returned home in November that year.

 In 2016, a Saudi man was sentenced to 2,000 lashes, ten years in prison and a fine of 20,000 riyals (US$5,300) for making tweets critical of Islam, and denying the existence of God.

 In September 2018, the official Twitter account of the Saudi Arabia prosecutors warned that people who share anything satirical on social media that "affects public order, religious values and public morals" would receive a five-year prison term and a fine of 3 million riyals (US$800,000).
-Several few intellectuals, businessmen and activists were arrested on such charges.
+Several intellectuals, businessmen and activists were arrested on such charges.

 In April 2020, the Saudi Supreme Court abolished the flogging punishment from its system and replaced it with jail time and fines.